websweetstudio/wssbase/README.md

 # Sweetweb

-Sweetweb is a simple starter theme for WordPress.
-It is a clean and minimalist theme that is easy to use and highly customizable.
+Sweetweb is a simple starter theme for WordPress that offers a clean and minimalist design, making it both user-friendly and highly customizable.
+This theme comes with the added support and enhancements provided by [WebSweetStudio.com](https://websweetstudio.com/).
 ## Installation

 Install manually to your theme directory.